Liuboml: History

 The settlement was first mentioned in written documents from the 13th century.
+During that time it was a centre of Volodymyr Principality and served as the favourite residence of prince Vladimir Vasilkovich.

 The 4th Infantry Regiment of the Polish Crown Army was stationed in Luboml in 1794.

 During the Third Partition of Poland in 1795, Luboml was annexed by Imperial Russia, within which it was located in Vladimir-Volynsky Uyezd of Volhynia Governorate until the Russian Revolution of 1917.
 From 1921 to September 1939 it was an administrative centre of an urban county in the Wołyń Voivodeship of Poland.

-A local newspaper is published here since 1939.
+A local newspaper was published in Liuboml since 1939.

-Before the ensuing Holocaust, Luboml was a town with the highest percentage of Jews anywhere in the country by 1931, exceeding 94% of the total population of over 3,300 people.
+Before the ensuing Holocaust, Luboml was a town with the highest percentage of Jews anywhere in the Second Polish Republic.
+By 1931 its Jewish population exceeded 94% of the total population of over 3,300 people.

 In Yiddish, the town was called Libivne.
 During World War II, Liuboml was occupied twice.
 It remained under the German occupation from 25 June 1941 until 19 July 1944 in the years following the anti-Soviet Operation Barbarossa.
 It was administered as a part of the Nazi German Reichskommissariat Ukraine.
 The entire Jewish community of Liuboml was annihilated in a mass shooting action conducted in 1942 on the outskirts of town in the deadliest phase of the Holocaust.
 The town's Jews along with refugees from western Poland estimated at around 4,500 people, were taken by the German Einsatzgruppen aided by the local Ukrainian collaborators and Auxiliary Police to nearby pits and shot.
 There were 51 known survivors from the virtually eradicated town.
 Liuboml was repopulated during the postwar repatriations.

-In January 1989 the population was 10,124 people.
+In 1959 it had 5,600 inhabitants.
+It served as a centre of food and forest industries.
+In January 1989 the population of Liuboml reached 10,124 people.